Adopt a Cocker Spaniel

 I recommend keeping the house quiet to help him overcome his nervousness and using slow, gentle movements to avoid startling him.

-If you have young children, read them the riot act to ensure they stay calm and quiet around their new pet and that they approach him without fuss.
+If you have young children, read them the riot act to ensure they stay calm and quiet around their new pet and approach him without fuss.

 If you haven't already, I recommend getting him a crate.

-Crate training can have many benefits for a dog, which will be especially beneficial in your case.
-It will allow him to retreat into his own special den if things get too much for him.
+Crate training can have many benefits for a dog, which will be especially practical in your case as it would allow your new Cocker to retreat into his special 'den' if things get too much.

-If you can't place the crate in a corner (to create a more profound sense of security for your dog), place a blanket over it, leaving the front open.
+If you can't place the crate in a corner (to create a deeper sense of security for your dog), place a blanket over it, leaving the front open.

 I use a crate for my Cocker (Max) but rarely lock him in it nowadays.
-He often slips inside for a quick nap, even though he has a perfectly good dog bed!
+He often slips inside for a quick nap despite having a Operfectly good bed!

-If your adopted Cocker isn't used to spending time in a dog crate, this article on how to crate train a puppy will help you through it.
+If your adopted Cocker isn't used to spending time in a dog crate, this article on training a dog to use his crate will help you through it.

 Be sure to reward him with lots of praise and a morsel of cooked chicken or liver when he gets it right.
 It will also help the two of you to bond quickly.